syncfusion-content/blazor-docs/blazor/pdfviewer2/getting-started/server-side-application.md

 4. In the **Additional information** dialog, set the target framework.
 ![Set-target-framework](GettingStarted_images/Additional_information.png)

-## Install Blazor PDF Viewer NuGet package in Blazor Server App
+## Install Blazor PDF Viewer2 NuGet package in Blazor Server App

-To add Blazor PDF Viewer component in Blazor Server App, use `SfPdfViewer` component and theme style sheet in corresponding NuGet based on the operating system of the server you intend to host, as shown below.
+To add Blazor PDF Viewer2 component in Blazor Server App, use `SfPdfViewer` component and theme style sheet in corresponding NuGet based on the operating system of the server you intend to host, as shown below.

 * For **Windows**, use [Syncfusion.Blazor.SfPdfViewer.Windows](https://www.nuget.org/packages/Syncfusion.Blazor.SfPdfViewer.Windows) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/)